This information is intended for use by health professionals

 Once physical dependence has developed, abrupt termination of treatment will be accompanied by withdrawal symptoms (or rebound phenomena).
 Rebound phenomena are characterised by a recurrence in enhanced form of the symptoms which originally led to clobazam treatment.
 This may be accompanied by other reactions including mood changes, anxiety or sleep disturbances and restlessness.

-A withdrawal syndrome may also occur when abruptly changing over from a benzodiazepine with a long duration of action (for example, clobazam) to one with a short duration of action.
+A withdrawal syndrome may also occur when abruptly changing over from a benzodiazepine with a long duration of action (for example, Clobazam Thame) to one with a short duration of action.

 Serious Skin Reaction